strukturart/passport/README.md

 <img src="/images/passport.png">

-This app is written for the KaiOs
+This app is written for the KaiOS

 # Passport